ronbravo/raylib-js/README.md

 yarn add @ronbravo/raylib-js
 ```

 Then run the setup. **NOTE:** This setup currently only works for a Debian Linux environment.
 In the future support for MacOS or Windows might be added.

+Then run the command below to begin the setup and build of the resources for the project.
+You will have to answer a few prompts along the way from the terminal.

 ```
 npx rljs-setup